 Page Plus Cellular

 Page Plus Cellular is a no-contract provider that still offers super-cheap plans with restricted minutes and text.
-The cheapest plan is just $12 per month for 250 minutes, 250 texts, and 10MB of data.
-Or opt for the largest plan at $69.95 with unlimited calling, unlimited national and international texting, and 7GB of 4G LTE data, which is then restricted down to 2G.
+The cheapest plan is just $10 per month for 250 minutes, 250 texts, and 100MB of data.
+Or opt for the largest plan at $64 with unlimited calling, unlimited national and international texting, and unlimited 4G LTE data.

 This provider is gaining in popularity, and not without reason.
-Its main plan is just $40 per month and includes 4GB of high-speed data.
+Its Inner Circle plan is just $50 per month and includes 4GB of high-speed data.
 Plus, it allows you to stream music from services like Pandora and Slacker without tapping into your data.

 For just $15 per month, Republic offers unlimited talk and text without data (except on WiFi).
 It’s a good plan option if you’re near a WiFi signal most of the time.
 Plans add more data from there, up to 10GB per month on the $90 plan.

 This provider offers four service levels, including a $25/month plan that includes unlimited international texting, unlimited national talk, and unlimited 4G LTE access for Facebook.
 Its largest plan is $55/month and includes up to 20GB per month of 3G data access, as well as the other perks listed.

 This provider actually offers a free Basic Plan that includes 500 texts, 200 minutes, and 500MB of data each month, as well as free calling over WiFi.
 You may be able to bring your own existing device to this provider, or purchase a device from them.